cocos/cocos-docs/en/editor/extension/contributions-menu.md

 ## Registering menus

-When an extension plugin needs to add a menu, just fill in the `contributions.menu` object.
+When an extension needs to add a menu, just fill in the `contributions.menu` object.
 For example, if we add a menu item to the "Extensions" menu, we can modify `package.json` with the following code example:

 ```json5
 {